 Meteora in Greece – A special place

-We hope that we have convinced you that Meteora is a must-see destination in Greece.
+I hope that I have convinced you that Meteora is a must-see destination in Greece.
 Even if you only have a week in Greece, try to allocate a night here.
-We promise that you will love it!
+I promise that you will love it!

 You might be also interested in these other articles about Greece:

 - Best time to go to Athens

 - Greece tourist attractions – Places to visit in Greece